 Start with the actual problem

-Ask one blunt question: “What annoys me most right now?”
+Ask one blunt question: "What bothers me most right now?"
 If the answer is surface feel, pressure points, or support mismatch, lean topper.
 If the answer is light mess control, washability, or a small comfort upgrade, lean pad.
 If the answer is waterproofing or allergen defense, lean protector.
-That framing prevents the most common bad purchase: buying by name instead of by problem.
+That framing helps you avoid the most common bad purchase: buying by name instead of by problem.

 Match the material to the goal